mikolajroszak/integromat.github.io/apps/new_docs/directives/response.temp.md

+**Default**: empty

 A variable, which you can access in other directives.
 It is not persistent and the data will be discarded once the execution is completed.